fabiocaccamo/django-extra-settings/README.md

 -   Restart your application server

 ## Usage

+### Admin
+Just go to the admin where you can:
+-   Create a new setting
+-   Update an existing setting
+-   Delete an existing setting

 ### Settings
 All these settings are optional, if not defined in ``settings.py`` the default values (listed below) will be used.